mjon/WildCounts/_posts/2015-04-15-Geotagging-time-stamped-observations-with-a-GPX-file-from-a-GPS.md

 ---
 layout: post
-title:  "All you need to record lots of individually geotagged observations is a notebook, watch, and a GPS set to track"
+title:  "Geotagging time stamped observations with a GPX file from a GPS"
-subtitle:  "Geotagging time stamped observations with a GPX file from a GPS"
+sub_title:  "All you need to record lots of individually geotagged observations is a notebook, watch, and a GPS set to track."
 author: jonsullivan
 date:   2015-04-15 10:30:00 +1300
 last_modified_at:   2023-10-31 17:00:00 +1300